 Regular cleaning of your floor is actually one of the best things you can do for it.
 Walking on dust and debris can actually act like sandpaper causing accelerated wear and tear on your floor.
 We recommend the following:

 • Sweep and vacuum regularly to keep the floor free of excess debris.
 When using a vacuum, make sure to turn off the rotating brush or beater bar to prevent scratches to your floor.

 • Don’t use steam mops.
 Steam mops use lots of heat and lots of water to clean.
-Neither of those things are good for your hardwood floor.
+Neither of those things is good for your hardwood floor.
 The heat can damage your finish and excess moisture can lead to cupping and warping of the planks.

 • Use a recommended hardwood flooring cleaner.
 Hardwood flooring cleaners are designed to give you the maximum bang for your buck without causing build up or using chemicals that will damage your finish and potentially void your warranty.
-We recommend Impressions Flooring Cleaning Kit for both Hardwood, Luxury Vinyl, and Rigid Core Waterproof flooring.
+We recommend Impressions Flooring Cleaning Kit for Hardwood, Luxury Vinyl, and Rigid Core Waterproof flooring.

 • Don’t use cleaners designed for other surfaces.
 Furniture polish, waxes and oil soaps will build up on your floor and trap dirt and debris.
 Ammonia or vinegar and water solutions will break down the finish on your floor.

 In addition to cleaning your floor properly, there are a few extra precautions you can do to extend the life of your floor and preserve its value for years to come.
 Here are a few tips to keep your floor looking its best.

 • Use furniture pads.
 Placing felt pads or glides on the legs of furniture can help prevent indentations, scratches, and gouges in your floor.
 This is especially important on heavy items or furniture that is frequently moved like chairs or stools.